History Council of South Australia Fellowship

 The duration of the research work undertaken will be determined by the Fellowship holder in consultation with the HCSA and relevant institutions.
 It is a requirement of the Fellowship that the holder will make a presentation on the research project at a time and in a format agreed with the HCSA.

 A key objective of the History Council of South Australia (HCSA) is to promote research, writing and publication specifically in the area of South Australian history.
-To this end the HCSA is planning to establish an annual Fellowship.
+To this end the HCSA has established an annual Fellowship.

-The Fellowship will be funded from the annual interest earnings accrued from a dedicated Fellowship Fund established within the framework of the Australian Cultural Fund.
+The Fellowship, valued at $2,000, will be funded from donations and the annual interest earnings accrued from a dedicated Fellowship Fund established within the framework of the Australian Cultural Fund.

 The Fellowship will be awarded annually to an emerging or established historian.
 Advertised by the HCSA, it will be open to historians resident in Australia or abroad.